ncbi-nlp/DeepRel/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and  running on your local machine for development and testing  purposes.
+These instructions will get you a copy of the project up and  run on your local machine for development and testing  purposes.

 ### Prerequisites